-We accept reconsideration requests in writing, verbally or online through Availity at https://www.availity.com within 120 calendar days from the date on the Explanation of Payment (EOP) (see below for further details on how to submit).
+We accept reconsideration requests in writing, verbally or online through Availity Essentials at Availity.com within 120 calendar days from the date on the Explanation of Payment (EOP) (see below for further details on how to submit).
 Reconsiderations filed more than 120 calendar days from the EOP will be considered untimely and denied unless good cause can be established.